gkayode/crypto_arbitrage_bot/README.md

 ![image](https://user-images.githubusercontent.com/52835575/167238239-f53123dd-9ac6-48e7-9a5b-da932cebfac1.png)

-This is a python based crypto arbitrage bot that detect price differences between coinbase and Kucoin exchanges.
+This is a python based crypto arbitrage bot that detect price differences between Coinbase and Kucoin exchanges.
 The bot returns crypto pairs with price differences greater than a set benchmark (14%).

 An example is shown below: